stoppremiumsms/resources/GLOSSARY.md

 Support for 3rd party Premium SMS services is scheduled for a future release (or perhaps a patch release) of Premium SMS Australian Edition (TM).

+##Premium SMS Australian Edition (TM)
+A peculiarly Australian strain of a previously wide-spread global scourge that is locally referred to by the more conveniently used brand name - Premium SMS - which has the advantage of conveying a sense of quality rather than the kind of stagnated technical backwardness implied by the full term.
+Mobile Service providers tend to use only the abbreviated phrase in all marketing materials used to promote the infectious agent.

+This strain of the infection has proved particularly problematic to eraditcate because it induces sleeping sickness in the population of Federal Parliamentarians and apathy in the remainder of the population.

+Readily cured by appropriate doses of Awareness which, unfortunately, are no longer available under the PBS because of recent cutbacks in such schemes under the rubrik of "efficiency".

+Hopes remain high that it will be eliminated following a forth-coming Emergency Act Of Parliament once the population receives its Awareness booster shots courtesy of a generously UN relief program funded primarily by Bosnia.

+_Did you just giggle? - [retweet](https://twitter.com/stoppremiumsms/status/720713050790072320) people, it will help!_

 ##Mandatory Opt-Out, Optional Opt-In

 A controversial change expected to pass through Australian Parliament in its next seating.